klapocius/frogchair-android/README.md

 ### License

-All rights reserved.
-Free to use for non-commercial FrogChair.
+All rights reserved on the source code.
+The images are property of their owners.